 Most of the bald man’s extended arm vanished, disappearing as quickly as the wall Husk had targeted earlier.
 What was left of the limb terminated in fragile tatters of greying flesh, bloodless and frail.

 The man screamed, a high warbling, animal sound.
 Before Husk had a chance to fire again and end the fight, his opponent suddenly dissolved into a pillar of the same orange light he had been flinging at Spearhead.
-The pillar flickered directly away from Husk, traveling nearly half the length of the bar before coalescing back into the gangster Talent.
-He began to stagger toward the bar’s exit, the bald man’s ability to travel using his Power apparently spent.
+The pillar flickered directly away from Husk, travelling nearly half the length of the bar before coalescing back into the gangster.
+He began to stagger toward the bar’s exit, his ability to quickly get around using his Power apparently spent.

 Gale choose that moment to stop skirting around the outskirts of the battle.
 The final member of Team One zipped toward the criminal, flying across the floor as little more than a blur.
-Before the man could figure out what was going on, Gale had leapt forward into a spinning roundhouse kick, looking like something straight out of an action flick.
-The left side of the gangster’s chest collapsed around the blow, and he was sent flying through the air, whiplash causing his head to flop back and forth.
+Before the man could figure out what was going on, Gale had leapt forward into a spinning roundhouse kick, looking like a character straight out of an action flick.
+The left side of the gangster’s chest collapsed around the blow, and he was sent flying through the air, whiplash causing his head to flop back and forth bonelessly.

 Husk raised his arm, still pumped up from the short fight and intending to shoot the mangled Talent out of the air.
 He stopped himself at the last second.
 In the unlikely case that the enemy wasn’t already dead, he was still in no condition to be continuing any sort of attack.
 And the researchers back at HQ would want the body intact, though hardly anything had ever been learned from the corpse of a Talent regardless of how many scientists had been thrown at the problem.
 Still, there was no reason for Husk to obliterate the body.